remoteintech/remote-jobs/company-profiles/leadership-success.md

 ## Office locations

-Our headquarters are in Sydney Australia and we have offices in London UK & Austin, Texas US
+We have offices in Sydney Australia and we have offices in London UK & Austin, Texas US

 ## How to apply

 Email us at hello@leadershipsuccess.co
+Careers site coming soon